-Metadata or HTTP Header, is a set of name-value pair in an object.
-It is the string sent by the server using HTTP protocol and afterwards the server sends HTML data to browser.
+Metadata (or HTTP header) is a set of key-value pairs in an object.
+It is the string sent by the server before the server sends HTML data over HTTP protocol to the browser.
 Modifying the HTTP header when uploading an object can alter page response forms or communicate configuration information, such as modifying caching time.

-There are two kinds of metadata: system metadata and user-defined metadata.
+There are two types of metadata: system metadata and user-defined metadata.

 Modifying an object's HTTP header does not modify the object itself.